 Why are ice bergs so varied in shape, size, colour and pattern?

-Many icebergs start off life a very irregular shape, though not all of them, those tabular bergs start flat and stable.
+Many icebergs start off life as a very irregular shape, though not all of them, tabular bergs start flat.

-As they age however, they undergo many changes.
+As they age they undergo many changes.
 Melting is the most obvious change, this can be the part above the water when the temperature goes above freezing point, or less obviously the part below the water when the temperature of the sea water goes above freezing point.
-Waves and currents erode the edges and underside far from evenly causing internal stresses that can result in fractures along the complex fault lines that exist within all bergs.
+Waves and currents erode the edges and underside unevenly causing internal stresses that can result in fractures along complex fault lines.
 The result is that the iceberg doesn't simply melt like some giant ice-cube, long before that it will change its center of balance and tip up, it may crack along one of those fault lines and split into two or more pieces.
 This will happen many times and when it does so it exposes different parts of the berg to the air or sea.
 All this erosion and tipping and cracking results in icebergs that vary enormously in shape.

-Eventually the berg will erode to pieces small enough to melt away into the sea.
-If they get caught around the frigid polar seas, it can take years, if they get carried away by currents and winds from the pole however into seas that are just a little warmer, the process speeds up enormously.
+Eventually the berg erodes into pieces small enough to melt away into the sea.
+If a berg is caught in currents around the frigid polar seas, it can take years, if they get carried away by currents and winds into seas that are just a little warmer, the process speeds up enormously.

-Other lines through the berg at a different angle to the originally horizontal striations are caused by cracks forming as the ice flowed over the land, sometimes cracks opening and closing, sometimes an open crack being filled with spring and summer melt water which then freezes again to give a deeper blue vein.
+Other lines through the berg to the horizontal striations are caused by cracks forming as the ice flowed over the land, sometimes cracks opening and closing, sometimes an open crack will fill with spring and summer melt water which then freezes again to give a deeper blue vein.

 Every now and then however they tip up or split into pieces, even small icebergs weigh in the region of hundreds of tonnes and many of them being hundreds of thousands or millions or more.
 They always do tip up and crack at some point.
 When they do so, you don't want to be anywhere near them, in the winter months they can destroy many square miles of sea-ice around them with the resulting waves.
-There are stories of people having sledded on strong stable sea-ice past a snoozing berg one day and then the next day seeing the same berg in the middle of several square miles of fractured ice like the difference between a completed jigsaw puzzle and a pile of jigsaw pieces.
+There are stories of people having passed a snoozing berg one day on strong stable sea-ice and then the next day seeing the same berg in the middle of several square miles of fractured ice like the difference between a completed jigsaw puzzle and a pile of jigsaw pieces.

-They can be very tall and ice is very heavy, imagine all that falling or swinging down from 100m or more like the giant hammer of Thor's bigger, stronger and angrier icy cousin.
-Having said that I've never heard of anyone actually being hurt in such an event - a combination of the rarity of it happening, alertness and speed of the boatman/boat and people just not going near big bergs very often.
+Icebergs can be very tall and ice is very heavy, imagine all that falling from 100m or more like the giant hammer of Thor's bigger, stronger and angrier icy cousin.
+Having said that I've never heard of anyone actually being hurt in such an event - a combination of the rarity of it happening, few people being in a dangerous place and the alertness and speed of people getting away if in a boat.

 This is the lesser known danger of icebergs, there is also of course their better known antisocial habit of sinking ships full of people.
-The most famous iceberg in history has possibly an even less catchy name than B15 as mentioned earlier, it is "The iceberg that sank the Titanic".
-A fairly typical irregular Arctic iceberg and one of the larger ones from eye witness accounts, calved most probably from the west coast of Greenland at Ilulisat swept down by currents to be hit by the largest ship in the world on its maiden voyage with the loss of 1500 lives.
+The most famous iceberg in history is simply known as "The iceberg that sank the Titanic".
+A fairly typical irregularly shaped Arctic iceberg and one of the larger ones from eye witness accounts, it calved most probably from the west coast of Greenland at Ilulisat and was swept away by currents to be hit by the then largest ship in the world on its maiden voyage with the loss of 1,500 lives.

 These days ships have radar and can spot bergs as large as the one that the Titanic hit on the 14th of April 1912 from a long way away.
 Larger icebergs are tracked by satellites and the information is available to shipping.
-These methods however are only good for very large icebergs, entering a sea that has many icebergs in a ship with radar results in he screen being covered in reflections from ice, far too many to be of much use.
+These methods however are only good for very large icebergs, entering a sea with many icebergs in a ship with radar results in he screen being covered in reflections from ice, far too many to be of much use if you have to navigate through or near.
 In seas with a lot of ice, there is no substitute for manual observation, having someone on the bridge of the ship watching out for ice and avoiding it.

-Surprisingly perhaps, it is the smaller icebergs that can be the most dangerous as they are less easy to see.
-The most dangerous of all are bergs those bergy bits known as "growlers".
-These smaller very dense pieces of ice that are clear or dark in colour and float low in the water are very hard to see making it more likely that they will be hit.
+Surprisingly perhaps, it is smaller pieces that can be the most dangerous as they are less easy to see.
+The most dangerous of all are those "growlers", very dense, clear or dark in colour which float low in the water making.
 They can go straight through the hull of a small boat travelling at speed or cause fatal damage to larger ships.